Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

 \subsection{Regular CW complexes and CW posets}

-We use the books of Fritsch and Piccinini~\cite{Fritsch} and Lundell and Weingram~\cite{Lundell} as our main references on CW complexes.
+\nomenclature[C, 01]{$X$}{regular CW complex} We use the books of Fritsch and Piccinini~\cite{Fritsch} and Lundell and Weingram~\cite{Lundell} as our main references on CW complexes.
 A \emph{regular CW complex} is a CW complex all of whose attaching maps are homeomorphisms to their images.
 Simplicial complexes, convex polytopes and polyhedral complexes are examples.
 In this text, we consider only finite CW complexes.
 Let us give the formal definition.

-Let $E^n$ be the closed unit ball in $\mathbb R^n$ and $S^{n-1}$ be the unit sphere.
+\nomenclature[C, 03]{$\ov e$}{the closed cell corresponding to an open cell $e$} \nomenclature[C, 04]{$\bd e$}{the boundary of the closed cell $\ov e$} Let $E^n$ be the closed unit ball in $\mathbb R^n$ and $S^{n-1}$ be the unit sphere.
 Let $X$ be a Hausdorff space and let $\Phi$ be a finite collection of continuous injective maps $\varphi\colon E^n\to X$ (ranging over different $n$).
 We call $\varphi(E^n)$ a \emph{closed $n$-cell} of $(X,\Phi)$ and $\varphi(E^n\setminus S^{n-1})$ an \emph{open $n$-cell} .
 We usually denote an open cell by $e$, the corresponding closed cell by $\ov e$ (which will be the topological closure of $e$) and we put $\bd e=\ov e-e$.
 The pair $(X,\Phi)$ is called a \emph{regular CW complex} if: \begin{enumerate} \item the open cells partition $X$; \item for each open $n$-cell $e$ with $n\geq 1$, we have that $\partial e$ is contained in the union of the open $k$-cells with $k<n$. \end{enumerate} A subcomplex of $(X,\Phi)$ is a CW complex $(Y,\Psi)$ with $Y$ a subspace of $X$ and $\Psi\subseteq \Phi$.
 Equivalently, $Y$ is a subspace with the property that it contains the closure of every open cell that it intersects.
 Note that each closed cell is a subcomplex in a regular CW complex; see~\cite[Theorem III.2.1]{Lundell} or~\cite[Theorem~1.4.10]{Fritsch}.
 A $0$-cell of a CW complex is called a \emph{vertex} .